As a wellness coach, I am here to:

 Let's face it- making shifts on your own is not always easy.
 Research shows that having external social support when creating new habits increases your success.
 Imagine having someone in your life to check in with regularly around your desires and goals.
 Imagine having someone that will help you create a plan to achieve those goals.
 How would your life look different if you did?
 In a coaching session you are given the opportunity to have some of important conversations about the direction of your life in a nonjudgemental, supportive environment.

 Once we enter into a coaching relationship, how it unfolds looks different for each client.
 After making agreements together, we first enter into an exploration of what your goals are and where you want to go.
 As your coach, I help guide you into finding small action steps that will help you achieve your goals.
-It's your job as the client to be willing to explore, to be willing to get out of your comfort zone a little to make changes, and to give whatever level of energy you can to your own growth.
+It's your job as the client to be willing to explore, to be willing to get out of your comfort zone to make changes, and to give your best energy to your own growth.
 During our follow up sessions, we check in with your progress, see where you are getting stuck, celebrate your successes, and refine the process and actions.
-We can meet as often as feels good to you.
+We meet weekly to begin, by phone or Skype, with unlimited email support in between sessions.
+The minimum time commitment is for 3 months.
+This way we can actually make a difference and get some results.
+Change takes time, and I highly recommend investing into a whole year of coaching to make lasting change.

 The Mayo Clinic model for Wellness Coaching where I received my training